-Students will develop an understanding of living organisms and their co-existence, the diversity among living things and the impact of human intervention in the natural environment.
+Students will develop an understanding of living organisms and their co-existence, cellular processes, the inheritance of traits, and the impact of human intervention in the natural environment.
 Students must be able to explore concepts independently and apply their knowledge to in-depth investigations.
 Students will be expected to design and complete an original research project as a component of this course.